mdaser/pine64/u-boot/README.md

 ## Boot Scripts

-To simplify multi level boot steps any sequence of u-boot commands may be stored in a file, stored on the device, and executed from the command line or automatically.
+To simplify multi level boot steps any sequence of u-boot commands may be stored in a file, stored on the device (or SD card), and executed from the command line or automatically.

 A special script file is **boot.scr**; u-boot calls it automatically.